 Prepper books are perfect examples of this.
 They are collections of important knowledge, garnered from experiences, scientifically examining the world.
 They aim to share knowledge and teach skills so that you, the reader, can remain more in control.

-The Top Prepper Books to Have in Your Survival Library
+The Top Survivalist Books to Include in Your Prepper Library

 Don’t worry; you don’t need to dedicate an entire room to create a library (unless you want to, of course).
 Instead, you can collect specific prepper books related to helpful topics that can teach you something new, both now, and well after the lights go out.
 (Just make sure to have backup lighting accounted for in your